Gerad Christian-Lichtenhan

 Gerad Christian-Lichtenhan (born December 3, 2001) is an American professional football offensive tackle for the Baltimore Ravens of the National Football League (NFL).
 He played college football for the Colorado Buffaloes and Oregon State Beavers.

-Early life and high school
+Early life

 Christian-Lichtenhan attended Davis Senior High School in Davis, California.
 He was rated as a three-star recruit in the class of 2020 and committed to play college football for the Colorado Buffaloes.

 College career

 Colorado

 After redshirting the 2020 season, Christian-Lichtenhan appeared in all 12 games for the Buffaloes in 2021, mostly on special teams duty.
 He appeared in nine games in 2022, making eight starts.
 During the 2023 season, Christian-Lichtenhan appeared in all 12 games, starting 11 games for the Buffaloes, earning Pac-12 Conference Offensive Lineman of the Week honors during a week 2 matchup versus Nebraska.
 After the 2023 season, he entered his name into the NCAA transfer portal.